culturecreates/toutculture-demo/README.md

-Simple Website Listing
+Simple Website Listing for events in Quebec
 ==========

 This website demonstrates a simple use of the Artsdata API to display upcoming events in Quebec.

-We built this demo using plain javascript and html/css.
+This demo is built with plain javascript and html/css.
 No frameworks or package managers are needed.

 To install
 ==========